imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-06-03-curing-tokophobia-5-tips-to-move-through-your-fear-of-pregnancy.md

 As I stated before, I reached out to my therapist who has known me sense I was 21. **If you don't already have one, I highly recommend having a coach or therapist that knows you.** Someone that you can reach out to though-out life for support and guidance. **It is invaluable to have someone that knows your entire story and can help guide you on your journey in times of uncertainty or change.**

 This whole pregnancy I have NOT felt extremely connected to the "embryo, fetus, child" growing inside me.
-I see everyone else that is pregnant talking about how much they can't wait for **_"insert childs name"_** to arrive.
-So excited for gender reveals, showers, and excited to feel the baby move inside them. **For me this was not the feeling.** Thank goodness for therapy and knowing it was ok to feel this way.
+I see everyone else that is pregnant talking about how much they can't wait for _"insert childs name"_ to arrive.
+They are all so excited for gender reveals, showers, and feeling the baby move inside them. **For me and I am sure for many woman, this was not the case.** Thank goodness for therapy and knowing it was ok to feel this way.

 > I mean if we are being honest (which I always am), this child inside me I don't even know.
-And it's ok to not get attached to something right away.
+And it's ok to not get attached to some one you don't know!

+**I always talk about "growing in love",** and being pregnant has been no different.
+I realized that the reason I didn't feel connected to this child wasn't because "I never would" or "because I am a horrible person".
+It is  because I have to grow in love with it.
+Just like everyone else in my life that I have grown to love.

-**I always talk about "growing in love".** Being pregnant has been no different.
-I have to grow in love with this child.
-It hasn't taken a breath, it doesn't have a name or a social security number, I don't know what it looks like, who it will become, or even the gender.
+This child hasn't taken a breath, it doesn't have a name or a social security number, I don't know what it looks like, who it will become, or even the gender.
 In my eyes, how could I be super connected with this child yet.

 Who knows, I may feel different once we meet.
 Maybe I will feel instantly in love like everyone talks about.
 Or maybe it will take time.
-But knowing that whatever you feel is ok is the only way to get through this journey.
+But knowing that whatever I feel is OK, is the only way I am able to get through this journey.

-> Whether you are excited in the beginning or panicked.
+> Whether you are excited to become pregnant or panicked.
 Whether you are connected to the child growing inside you or not.
-Whether you feel scared, excited, worried, or even nothing at all.
+Whether you feel scared, full of instant love, worried, or even nothing at all.
 >
 > IT'S ALL OK.
 IT'S ALL VALID.
 IT'S ALL THE RIGHT WAY TO FEEL.
 >
 > Because it is your truth.
 And honoring your truth is the only way to move through anything in this life.

+## If you are struggling with Tokophobia and looking for support, please connect me.

+I know first hand the panic and fear being pregnant can bring some woman.
+We can move through it together.
+Step by step, breath by breath.

+Wishing you all a peaceful journey.